lazyparams/lazyparams/README.md

 ```
 With conditional introduction of parameter `extra` the number of possible parameter combinations is down from 27 (3x3x3) to only 21.
 Therefore it's kind of a paradox how the number of repetitions went the opposite way - up from 9 to 12.

 But this is indeed the fewest number of repetitions required to make execution paths cover all possible value pairs.
-Since `SOURCE` is end-of-the-line it requires 3 repetitions to combine with all three myInt values - but none of these repetitions will cover any pairs for parameter `extra`, which will require at least 9 repetitions (3x3) in order to statisfy all pair combinations with myInt.
+Since `SOURCE` is end-of-the-line it requires 3 repetitions to combine with all three `myInt` values - but none of these repetitions will cover any pairs for parameter `extra`, which will require at least 9 repetitions (3x3) in order to statisfy all pair combinations with `myInt`.
 This means at least 12 repetitions are here required to satisfy all pairs. (`extra` will not combine with `SOURCE`, so only `myPolicy` values `RUNTIME` and `CLASS` means 6 repetitions (3x2) for all possible `myPolicy<->extra` pairs, which are easily satisfied under the radar while the 9 `myInt<->extra` pairs are navigated.)

 So LazyParams managed to reach the lowest possible number of repetitions (12) to satisfy all pairs here.
 But do also notice how parameter pick `int=3` and `SOURCE` happened first and thereafter were only repeated after all pairs without them had been satisfied.
-I.e. after `int=3` and `SOURCE` were branded as not introducing `extra` then LazyParams prioritized the other values, which didn't prevent parameter `extra`, and had them form all possible pairs with the three `extra` values before revisiting `int=3`, which was then given higher priority as it turned out to not prevent `extra`. - And finally the two remnaining pairs `int=2 SOURCE` and `int=4 SOURCE` were checked off.
+I.e. after `int=3` and `SOURCE` were branded as not introducing `extra` then LazyParams prioritized the other values, which didn't prevent parameter `extra`, and had them form all possible pairs with the three `extra` values before revisiting `int=3`, which was then given higher priority as it turned out to not prevent `extra`. - And finally the two remaining pairs `int=2 SOURCE` and `int=4 SOURCE` were checked off.

 The purpose of the above - volatile - prioritization of parameter values is to uncover potentially hidden execution paths while satisfying parameter pair combinations in the process.
 First impression of `int=3` and `SOURCE` was that they are a dead end - and since first-impressions-last the other values seemed like better candidates for uncovering hidden execution paths and therefore they were initially untrusted with higher priority.